arnested/ssh2iterm2/README.md

 The generated dynamic profile has some features/caveats (they suit me well :-)

-* The command is not a direct call to `ssh`.
-That is because iTerm2 doesn't have `/usr/local/bin` in its path.
-Instead we wrap it in a call to `sh`:
+* The command calls `ssh` with an absolute path that is looked up when generating the dynamic profile.
+That is because iTerm2 doesn't have `/usr/local/bin` in its path and we would not be able to find a ssh installed by i.e. [Homebrew](https://brew.sh) otherwise.

   ```
-  sh -c 'PATH=/usr/local/bin:$PATH ssh <host>'
+  /usr/local/bin/ssh <host>
   ```

 * We add the host as a badge